-In the case of an incoming EFT, this part is for information about you as the reporting entity receiving the payment instructions.
+In the case of an outgoing EFT, this part is for information about the individual or entity to which you are sending the payment instructions.
+In the case of an incoming EFT, this part is for information about you, the reporting entity receiving the payment instructions.

-Fields E1 or E2, E3 and E4 Full name of individual or entity receiving the payment instructions
+Fields E1or E2, E3 and E4 Full name of individual or entity receiving the payment instructions